MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-setup-units-of-measure.md

 4. In the **Description** field, enter the appropriate text.
 5. Repeat steps 2 through 4 for the unit of measure codes and the languages for which you want to enter translations.

-## <a name="to-enter-a-default-unit-of-measure-code-for-sales-and-purchasing-transactions"></a>To enter a default unit of measure code for sales and purchasing transactions
+## To enter a default unit of measure code for sales and purchasing transactions

 If you usually buy or sell in units different from the base unit of measure, you can specify separate units of measurement for purchases and sales.
 To do this, the units of measurement must be set up on the **Item Units of Measurement** page.